juan131/dockerfile-best-practices/README.md

 # Best Practices writing a Dockerfile

-Use non-root approach to enforce the container security
+Use non-root approach to enforce the container security!

-### Main changes
+## Main changes

-Change the default user from `root` to `nonroot`:
+Change the default user from `root` to `nonroot` (this user should belong to the `root` group to be compatible with arbitrary UIDs):

 ```diff
 ...